5epi0l/Moj-Masty-Notes/AD/PrivEsc/DPAPI Password Extraction.md

 #### Impacket-dpapi

-Once we have extracted the encrypted masterkey and the encrypted credential blob, we can use `impacket-dpapi` to decrypt the credential blob.
+Once we have locally saved the encrypted masterkey and the encrypted credential blob, we can use `impacket-dpapi` to decrypt the credential blob.